haskinse/bee2041_empirical_project/README.md

 ## How to Run the Project

 1. Clone the repository
-2. Navigate into the project folder
+2. Go into the project folder
 3. Install required packages:
    pip install -r requirements.txt
 4. Run the Streamlit app: